dy/popoff/README.md

 	single: true,

 	// animation effect, can be a list or a single
-	effect: ['fade', 'zoom', 'slide'],
+	effect: ['fade', 'scale', 'slide'],

+	// additional style rules for popup
+	style: {},

 	// placing settings relative to the target, see placer module
 	side: 'center',
 	align: 'center',

-	// detect tall content to apply overflow, useful for modals with much of content
+	// apply overflow to tall content, useful for modals with much of content
 	tall: false
 });